-In my youth I was captivated not only by art, but also by science, and majored in biochemistry and molecular biology at the University of NSW (BSc, Honours 1984).
+As a kid I loved both art and science.
+I have always made art, but first started a career in science and majored in molecular biology at the University of NSW (BSc, Honours 1984).
 I later got my PhD (University of Sydney, 1990), then spent five years overseas with my wife and young son in Lausanne (Switzerland) and Cambridge (UK) where I gained further training.
 I returned to Sydney in 1997 to establish a cancer research team (we were nicknamed the "Genies") which I maintained until the end of 2015.

-During my scientific career I was a primary author, or co-author, on almost 100 scientific papers, many in top-tier journals, and that work has been cited in the literature >5400 times.
-My key areas of research focused on how proteins are regulated in cells through their interaction with RNA or by active transport between different sites within a cell.
-This allowed my team to dissect novel effects of cancer mutations in certain genes that predispose to colon and breast cancer.
+During my scientific career I was a primary author, or co-author, on almost 100 scientific papers, many in top-tier journals, and that work has been cited in the literature >6

 Note: The picture opposite was from the Sydney Daily Telegraph newspaper from the year 2000.
 It followed an article I published in a journal called Nature Cell Biology - but not surprisingly, none of the media reports actually understood or communicated what the paper was about.